-Currently from Colorado, but we are working to get from a local grower soon.
-We use a master-educated chemist to fine-tune our product line to ensure our products are both effective and pure, and also available in many different formulations / dosage forms.
+We currently source our CBD from Utah.
+Farmer & Chemist has a master-educated chemist to fine-tune our product line to ensure our products are both effective and pure, and also available in many different formulations / dosage forms.

 Do not take CBD if you have had an allergic reaction to CBD in the past (rare).
 Caution should be used in pregnant and nursing women, and in adolescents.
 CBD may interact with a few prescription medications, therefore, we recommend you always consult a pharmacist when using CBD.

 It is unknown, but very unlikely.
 Data is limited in children- and while it is believed to have helped children with anxiety and seizures, you should always consult with your doctor first.

 CBD is not addictive and won't create a dependency.
 It's one of the many reasons it is an effective and safe alternative to various opioids, pain medications, and sleep aids.

 Everyone's reason for taking CBD is different.
 Some have chronic conditions that they are trying to manage and will need CBD long term, while others only use it occasionally for non-chronic aches and pains one may experience after exercise.
 Anxiety, for instance, is something some can experience everyday, while some may find themselves in that situation only for a shorter period of time.
 Everyone's body chemistry is also different.
 Due to CBD being a regulator, you may find it helps get your body back into a natural state, and you may not need it as much, or as often.
 CBD can be used safely for as long as it is needed, and it can be safely stopped at any time.